libretro/docs/docs/guides/generating-retroarch-logs.md

 5. (optional) Adjust "Frontend / Core Logging Level" to get more or less detailed information
 6. (optional) Activate "Timestamp Log Files" if you don't want to overwrite the log at each startup

+This will place the logs in the System Events Logs directory, visible in the "Directory" settings.

 ### Generating Logs in Lakka
 [Please see the Troubleshooting Lakka doc](http://www.lakka.tv/doc/Troubleshooting-Lakka/).